Who are Peer Support Specialists?

 When applications are open there will be a link above to click and apply for Peer Support Specialist Training.

 - Applications will be screened when the application process closes.
-See date listed under specific trainings for closing dates.
-Training spaces are limited, so apply early.

 - At this time, Peer Support Specialist training is being prioritized for individuals currently employed as a PSS.
 Those with a pending employment opportunity will also be considered.